rmkanda/tools/README.md

 ## Go

 - [gosec](https://github.com/securego/gosec) - Golang Security Checker inspects source code for security problems by scanning the Go AST.
+- [golangci-lint] (https://github.com/golangci/golangci-lint) - It runs linters in parallel, uses caching, supports yaml config, has integrations with all major IDE and has dozens of linters included.

 ## Elixer